Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Introduction

-Fourth, our results relate to the work of statistical agencies around the world, who are developing procedures to make publicly available summary statistics from micro data, and in particular industry-level productivity dispersion \citep{cunnihgham2018dispersion,berlingieri2017multiprod}.
-A key contribution in this paper is to make a suggestion regarding what statistics should be released, namely 5 quantiles necessary to perform Mc Culloch's (1986) quantile estimation of the four L\'{e}vy alpha-stable parameters.
+Third, our results relate to the work of statistical agencies around the world, who are developing procedures to make summary statistics of the micro data publicly available, and in particular industry-level productivity dispersion \citep{cunningham2021dispersion,berlingieri2017multiprod}.
+A key contribution of this paper is to make a suggestion regarding what statistics should be released, namely 5 quantiles necessary to perform \citet{McCulloch86}'s quantile estimation of the four L\'{e}vy alpha-stable parameters.
+Typically, readily available software packages use the $5^{th}, 25^{th}, 50^{th}, 75^{th}$ and $95^{th}$ quantiles, as in \citet{McCulloch86}'s original paper.
+We suggest these five quantiles are good candidates, and could be supplemented by more quantiles which can then be used for testing the quality of the fit.

-The paper is organized as follows: We describe the data in Section~\ref{sec:data} and discuss the GCLT and our methods in Section~\ref{sec:models}.
-Section~\ref{sec:models} also describes the L\'{e}vy alpha-stable distribution and compares it with the Subbotin distribution.
-Sections~\ref{sec:results_1}-\ref{sec:results_2} look into subsamples of firm productivity across firm sizes, countries, years and sectors.
-Section~\ref{sec:conclusion} concludes.